 Welcome!

-Furthermore, my efforts have facilitated promising career opportunities and further academic training for our graduates.
-I have had the honor of successfully supervising to completion numerous MFinMath graduates (120+) and several PhD candidates, many of whom are now contributing significantly to esteemed corporations worldwide.
+These initiatives have opened up promising career and research pathways for our students.
+I have had the privilege of supervising over 120 MFinMath graduates and several PhD candidates, many of whom are now contributing meaningfully across academia and industry.

-My ongoing commitment is centered around fostering an enriching educational environment, promoting impactful research, and strengthening industry-academia collaborations at UQ.
+My ongoing commitment remains focused on fostering an enriching learning environment, advancing impactful research, and deepening industry-academia partnerships at UQ.

 Beyond my professional commitments, I find balance through a range of personal interests.

-Music: Furthermore, I have a deep appreciation for music, particularly piano compositions (especially those from the Baroque period (1600-1750) and the Classical period (early 1700s to early 1800s)).
+- Music: I have a deep appreciation for music, particularly piano compositions (especially those from the Baroque period (1600-1750) and the Classical period (early 1700s to early 1800s)).

 Research/Consulting